SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 To edit the name of the group, click on the "Info" tab and edit the name.

-## <a name="visualize"></a>Using the Data Explorer to Visualize Data
+## <a name="visualise"></a>Using the Data Explorer to Visualise Data

-Data points (measurements or sensor data) can be visualized in the Cockpit in three places:
+Data points (measurements or sensor data) can be visualised inside the Cockpit in three places:

 * Clicking on the "data explorer" in the navigator.
 You have access to all data points of all assets.